 Cover story: Home Design Before / After, Fall '09

 WAS: Dilapidated room in a Prospect Heights brownstone.

 IS: Master bathroom with a working fireplace

 Is it a minimalist study that happens to include a large tub?
 Or a master bathroom with a little extra space to work?
 How about both?
-As designer Elizabeth Roberts was layout out plans to gut-renovate a late-nineteenth-century brownstone in Prospect Heights, she chose to open up the second floor to accommodate multiple functions.
+As designer Elizabeth Roberts was laying out out plans to gut-renovate a late-nineteenth-century brownstone in Prospect Heights, she chose to open up the second floor to accommodate multiple functions.
 It included a space for bathing (ideally by the light of the flickering fire) and a nook next to the windows for working.